I am presently a postdoctoral fellow at the University of Toronto. My research interests are in problems related to mathematical general relativity.

 We explore in this paper the question if solutions to wave equations are completely determined from their radiation towards infinity.
 We are led to show that if the radiation fields of two solutions to a wave equation with suitably fast decaying coefficients conincide to all orders on suitable parts of null infinity, then these solutions indeed coincide in a neighborhood of infinity.
 The size of this neighborhood depends strongly on the geometry of the asymptotically flat background spacetime; in particular we find that a positive mass of the spacetime works strongly in our favor.

-- General Relativity [153 pages; Chapter 1 - The equivalence principle and its consequences, Chapter 2 - Einstein's field equations in the presence of matter, Chapter 3 - Spherical Symmetry, Chapter 4 - Dynamical Formulation of General Relativity, Slow Motion Approximation, Gravitational Radiation]
+Contents: 1.
+The equivalence principle and its consequences, 2.
+Einstein's field equations in the presence of matter, 3.
+Spherical Symmetry, 4.
+Dynamical Formulation of General Relativity, Slow Motion Approximation, Gravitational Radiation.

 A course on vector calculus with applications in the natural sciences.
 We follow the Syllabus, but please check black board for frequent announcements.
 I teach the Thursday 6PM - 9PM session in MP 103, and my office hours are Tuesdays 4PM - 6PM.
 [Some nice complementary notes at the level of the course on Kepler's Laws can be found on Gilbert Weinstein's website.]